ManagedKube/kubernetes-ops/docs/github-actions.md

 know the Airflow entry points and how to hook into it.

 This leads us back to my problem.
 I am having all of the same problems that they describe in the blog and all of the same solutions would work for my problem.
-In my case, the Github Action is equivelent to Airflow which I really do not want to debug.
+In my case, the Github Action is equivalent to Airflow which I really do not want to debug.
 Github Action also can just run a Docker container for me.
 If I made Github Action run my container, then I can develop all I want locally until it works then try to have Github Actions to run it for me.